 - Complaints at this stage should be made in writing and addressed to the Chair of School Governors no later than 10 school days following receipt of a Stage 2 outcome.
-The Chair of Governors, or a nominated Governor, will convene a GB CAP. - Written acknowledgement of the complaint will be made within 3 school days informing the complainant their complaint will be heard within 20 school days. - A CAP will be arranged with 3 members of the Governing Body and the complainant.
-5 days' notice will be given to all attending.
+The Chair of Governors, or a nominated Governor, will convene a GB CAP. - Written acknowledgement of the complaint will be made within 3 school days informing the complainant their complaint will be heard within 20 school days. - CAP will be arranged with 3 members of the Governing Body Where possible, a Governor from a different Governing Body will be asked to attend the meeting as a neutral observer.
 The Clerk/Chair of the CAP should write to the complainant to explain how the review will be conducted.
-The letter should be copied to the Head Teacher. - At the meeting everyone's case will be put across and discussed.
-The CAP should reconsider the issues raised in the original complaint and not confine themselves to consideration of procedural issues. - The meeting should allow for: - The complainant to explain his or her complaint and the Head Teacher to explain the reasons for his or her decision. - The Head Teacher to question the complainant about the complaint and the complainant to question the Head Teacher. - The CAP to have an opportunity to question both the complainant and the Head Teacher. - Any party to have the right to bring witnesses (subject to the approval of the Chair of CAP) and all parties having the right to question all the witnesses; and - A final statement by the Head Teacher and complainant.

-• A written response to the complainant will be made within 15 school days.
+The letter should be copied to the Head Teacher. - The Head Techer will be asked to provide a written submission within 5 school days of receipt of the written complaint. - The CAP will meet to read both written submissions prior to the meeting and collate any relevant questions.
+The Clerk/Chair will ask for additional written submissions from the complainant if required and the Head Teacher, to be given to the panel no less than 5 days before the formal CAP meeting. - At the formal complaint meeting, where all the written evidence is considered, the CAP and neutral observer should reconsider the issues raised in the original complaint and not confine themselves to consideration of procedural issues. - A written response to the complainant will be made within 15 school days.
 The letter will explain if there are any further rights of appeal and, if so, to whom they need to be addressed.